 Wherever possible we will ensure that our facilities are accessible to all children and we will make local adjustments to accommodate specific needs.
 These could include changing classroom furniture and layout, providing alternate space for a child or adjusting timetables or teaching methods.
 These will all depend on the needs of an individual child.

 All of this can be referenced in Question 13 below and in our Accessibility Policy and Access Plan.

 13. How is Telferscot Primary School accessible to children with SEND and disabilities?

-- We ensure where ever possible that equipment used is accessible to all children regardless of their needs.
+- We ensure wherever possible that equipment used is accessible to all children regardless of their needs.

-- Before and after-school provision is accessible to all children, including those with SEND and disabilities.
+- We endeavour to ensure that before and after-school provision is accessible to all children, including those with SEND and disabilities.

 - We actively encourage all children to participate in school trips, including residential trips, and no child is ever excluded from taking part in these activities

 14. How will we support your child when they are joining this school?
 Leaving this school?
 Moving to another class?